Northeast Anti-Japanese United Army: The Official Formation of the NAJUA

 From March 1934 to February 1935, the temporary Politburo of the CCP in Shanghai was severely damaged in several anti-communist campaigns and stopped its activities in July.
 And at the time, the CCP central committee was in its Long March.
 As a result, from the first half of 1935, the Manchuria party organizations were actually under the independent leadership of the delegation to the Comintern.

 In June 1935, the CCP's delegation to Comintern issued the "letter of June 3" to the party organization in Manchuria.
-The letter called for a new policy, that was, the implementation of the all-out Counter-Japanese united front, regardless of party, class, or ethnicity.
-This letter was consistent with the Popular Front against fascism proposed in the Seventh World Congress of the Comintern and the far-reaching Counter-Japanese united front promoted in the "August 1 Declaration" of the CCP.
+The letter called for a new policy, that was, the implementation of the all-out anti-Japanese united front, regardless of party, class, or ethnicity.
+This letter was consistent with the Popular Front against fascism proposed in the Seventh World Congress of the Comintern and the far-reaching anti-Japanese united front promoted in the "August 1 Declaration" of the CCP.

-In February 1936, communist leaders, including Yang Jingyu, Li Zhaolin, Zhou Baozhong, Zhao Shangzhi, and Wang Detai, jointly issued the Declaration of the Unified Organization of Northeast Counter-Japanese United Army.
-The Northeast People's Revolutionary Army was reorganized as the Northeast Counter-Japanese United Army.
-The Northeast Counter-Japanese United Army was in a stage of development from 1936 to 1937.
+In February 1936, communist leaders, including Yang Jingyu, Li Zhaolin, Zhou Baozhong, Zhao Shangzhi, and Wang Detai, jointly issued the Declaration of the Unified Organization of Northeast Anti-Japanese United Army.
+The Northeast People's Revolutionary Army was reorganized as the Northeast Anti-Japanese United Army.
+The Northeast Anti-Japanese United Army was in a stage of development from 1936 to 1937.